NCHD Establishes 380 Literacy Centers Across KP - UrduPoint

 NCHD Establishes 380 Literacy Centers Across KP

-The newly Literates were not only imparted Literacy and numeracy skills but emphasis was also given on the social skills and character building and there is need to adopt innovative ways to address the issues of unemployment and lack of livelihood opportunities in the merged districts,an official of NCHD told APP on Wednesday.
+The new literates were not only imparted literacy and numeracy skills but emphasis was also given on the social skills and character building and there is need to adopt innovative ways to address the issues of unemployment and lack of livelihood opportunities in the merged districts, an official of NCHD told APP.

 Huge influx of rural women have been enrolled in these centers.